Yaroslava Mahuchikh: 2025: Third European indoor title in her first season as Olympic champion

 In February, she debuted her indoor season, finishing first at the International High Jump Meeting Udinjump, held in Udine, Italy, her second gold medal at the Italy tournament since 2021, jumping 1.94 m, but with three failures at 1.98 m.
 On 18 February, she won the high jump meeting Banskobystrická latka in Slovakia, clearing a world-leading jump of 2.01 m, becoming the first athlete of the season to clear the 2.00m mark.

-On 9 March, Mahuchikh won a gold medal at the European Indoor Championships in Apeldoorn with a jump of 1.99 metres, becoming a three-time European indoor champion.
-She equalled Rosemarie Ackermann's and Rita Schmidt's record of three European indoor titles with her achievement.
+On 9 March, Mahuchikh won a gold medal at the European Indoor Championships in Apeldoorn with a jump of 1.99 meters, becoming a three-time European indoor champion.
+She equaled Rosemarie Ackermann's and Rita Schmidt's record of three European indoor titles with her achievement.

-On 23 March, Mahuchikh finished her indoor season, winning a bronze medal at the World Indoor Championships in Nanjing with a clearance of 1.95 metres.
-It also ended her 10 consecutive winning streaks at international.competitions.
+On 23 March, Mahuchikh finished her indoor season, winning a bronze medal at the World Indoor Championships in Nanjing with a clearance of 1.95 meters.
+It also ended her 10 consecutive winning streaks at international competitions.
 The last time she did not win "gold" was at the 2024 World Athletics Indoor Championships in Glasgow where she claimed a silver.
 She revealed later she picked up an injury on her ankle after winning her third European indoor title in Apeldoom earlier in March.
 Mahuchikh was the only Ukrainian athlete to win a medal in Nanjing.

 On 26 April, Yaroslava debuted her outdoor season with a win at the Xiamen Diamond League with a clearance of 1.97 m.
 It was her 20th victory at the Diamond League stages in her career.

 On 9 May, Mahuchikh won the What Gravity Challenge in Doha with a world-leading jump of 2.02 m.

 On 15 June, Mahuchikh finished second at the 2025 Diamond League stage BAUHAUS-galan with a jump of 1.99 m, losing to Nicola Olyslagers who claimed victory with a winning mark of 2.01 m.
-This defeat was Mahuchikh’s first outdoor loss since July 2023, when she placed third at the Diamond League stage in Monaco.
+This defeat was Mahuchikh's first outdoor loss since July 2023, when she placed third at the Diamond League stage in Monaco.
 Prior to that, she had won ten consecutive Diamond League stages.
 Later, she won the high jump competition at the 1st division of European Team Championships in Madrid with a clearance of 2.00 metres.

 On 19 July, Yaroslava faced a setback at the Diamond League stage in London, where for the first time in three years she failed to reach the podium, finishing in fourth place.

 In August, she competed at the Diamond League stage Kamila Skolimowska Memorial in Silesia with a meeting record of 2.00 metres.

+She won the gold medal at high jump at the 2026 European Championship in Birmingham.